PockyBum522/windows-setup-assistant/README.md

 </a>

 <br/>
 You are ready to go.
-Pick what applications you'd like to have installed, and what settings you would like to have applied, and click "Save Profile" if you'd like to re-use this selection later.
+Pick what applications you'd like to have installed, and what settings you would like to have applied, and click "Save Profile" if you'd like to re-use the current selections again in the future.

 When finished, click "Start Execution" and then you can sit back and relax or walk away.
 Everything from here on out will be taken care of without user interaction.